Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Introduction

-As noted by \citet{CRLYoshua}, learning reusable mechanisms is an important direction for causal discovery, and physics provides a natural source of such mechanisms.
-Ordinary differential equations (ODEs), in particular, are a core modeling tool for characterizing mechanistic dynamics in many scientific and engineering domains, including neuroscience \citep{Vignesh2024ARO}, infectious disease \cite{alqudah2025study}, and manufacturing \citep{han2025physics}.
-Despite the fact that both tools serve as powerful approaches for understanding real-world processes, there remains a clear need for a framework that bridges the causal discovery with available physical knowledge.
+This perspective is closely related to the idea emphasized by \citet{CRLYoshua} that learning reusable mechanisms is an important direction in causal discovery, with physics providing a natural source of such mechanisms.
+Ordinary differential equations (ODEs), in particular, are a core modeling tool for characterizing mechanistic dynamics in many scientific and engineering domains, including neuroscience \citep{Vignesh2024ARO}, infectious disease \citep{alqudah2025study}, and manufacturing \citep{han2025physics}.
+Despite the fact that both tools serve as powerful approaches for modeling real-world processes, \textit{there remains a clear need for a framework that bridges causal discovery with available physical knowledge}.